 These are all due to one reason: they regard tango only as steps.
 To them, learning tango is learning steps, and they think if they can do steps, they can dance tango.
 This step-centered perspective causes them to neglect many other aspects of the dance.

-This perspective requires the dancer to change focus from steps to the body, embrace, connection, communication, music, and the emotions stirred by the music, to use your body to feel, to share with the partner what you feel, to exchange feelings through direct physical contact, to move your body in harmony with the movement of the partner's body, and to please the partner with your body.
+This perspective requires the dancer to change focus from steps to the body, embrace, connection, communication, music, and the emotions stirred by the music, to use your body to feel, to share with the partner what you feel, to exchange feelings through direct physical interaction, to move your body in harmony with the movement of the partner's body, and to please the partner with your body.
 Tango is not any ordinary dance.
 It is intimate interplays between two dancers.
 Instead of focusing on emulating steps, let dancing with you be a treat for your partner be the purpose and focus of your learning and dancing tango.

 July 26, 2019